zamhown/MorseCodeReceiver-UWP/README.md

 # MorseCodeReceiver-UWP
-An UWP app which can translate the light sensor data into Morse code on mobile device.
+An UWP app which can translate the light sensor data into Morse code on mobile device.</br>
 Click [here](https://www.zhihu.com/question/63387608/answer/268691100)(from Zhihu) to get more infomation.